amaiya/ktrain/FAQ.md

        ```
        In the example above, you would rename `26bc1ad6.542ce428` to `vocab.txt`, rename` a41e817d.8949e27a` to `config.json`, and
        rename `cce28882.e02bd57e.h5` to `tf_model.h5`.
 Notice that we omitted the `.json` when renaming, as we want to rename the actual model files, not these `.json` files containing URLs.
-       (With knowledge of the URLs, you can also download the three model files from the URL and name them appropriately, if you prefer.)
+       (With knowledge of the URLs, you can also download the three model files from the listed URLs and name them appropriately, if you prefer.)
 2. Point *ktrain* to the folder:
    ```python
    import ktrain